Risk of severe COVID-19 outcomes associated with immune-mediated inflammatory diseases and immune modifying therapies

 Risk of severe COVID-19 outcomes associated with immune-mediated inflammatory diseases and immune modifying therapies: a nationwide cohort study in the OpenSAFELY platform

-Conclusions: COVID-19 death and hospitalisation was higher in people with IMIDs.
-We saw no increased risk of adverse COVID-19 outcomes in those on most targeted immune modifying drugs for immune-mediated inflammatory diseases compared with those on standard systemic therapy.
+Conclusions: COVID-19 deaths and hospital admissions were higher in people with immune-mediated inflammatory diseases.
+We saw no increased risk of adverse COVID-19 outcomes in those on most targeted immune-modifying drugs for immune-mediated inflammatory diseases compared with those on standard systemic therapy.